 Always smiling, these oh-so-fluffy little snowballs are one of the 14 ancient breeds most similar to the wolf.
 Yet, the smiling Samoyed is anything but a wild loner howling at the moon.
 Samoyeds love to be with their people and thrive on activity and socialization.
 They excel at lure-coursing and need a lot of exercise to be happy.
 Although they shed a lot, their coat has an amazing non-stick feature, so when mud gets on that glistening white coat, it’s actually quite easy to rinse off.
 Sammies aren’t happy when they’re away from their people, but in general, this is how long it’s OK to leave your dog home alone.

 Is it OK to be a grown-up who still totes a teddy bear everywhere?
 It is when you have a real-life cutie like the Miniature Poodle puppy.
 Truly, though, the Standard Poodle and Toy Poodle are just as cute!
 It’s their soft curls, soulful yet playful eyes, button nose, and wavy hair that make them look like the cuddliest teddy bears ever.
 Speaking of hair, Poodles have hair, not fur, which grows like human hair and is influenced by hormones.
 A mama Poodle may experience hair thinning or loss after giving birth to pups, but in general, Poodles don’t shed much, so they are a good breed for allergy sufferers.
 We could talk about how cute Poodle pups are for days, but we’d remiss if we didn’t mention that they’re also smart little whippersnappers.
-Here are 12 easy dog tricks you could start teaching one today.
+Loving these teddy bear dogs?
+How about these dogs that look like bears?
+(The real kind.)

 It’s hard to resist the fluffy chonk of a Newfie puppy.
 Some dogs have a lot of fluff, yet not much body weight.
 That isn’t the case with a Newfie.
 They are solid masses of cuteness, with cheeks so snuggly you’ll be looking for ways to work from home so you can spend more time burying your face in all that sweetness.
 And they may look like cubs when they’re pups, but as adults, they’ll be about the size of a bear!
 (Well, maybe not quite that big, but you get our drift.)
 According to the AKC, adult males grow to be around 150 pounds.
 The neighbors might think you have a real bear in the yard, but these giant dogs won’t mistake you as food.
 They are some of the sweetest and most docile breeds around.
 Here are a dozen more of the biggest (and most lovable) dog breeds in the world.